OpenShot/openshot-qt/README.md

-OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows.
+OpenShot Video Editor is an award-winning free and open-source video editor for Linux, Mac, and Windows, and is dedicated to delivering high quality video editing and animation solutions to the world.

+## Build Status

 [![Build Status](https://travis-ci.org/OpenShot/openshot-qt.svg?branch=develop)](https://travis-ci.org/OpenShot/openshot-qt)